-My favourite thing to do and place to be in winter is snowboarding at Perisher Ski Resort all day every day.
-I would if I could but I acknowledge it’s an expensive hobby and not like going to the beach with just my board shorts.
+My favorite thing to do and place to be in winter is snowboarding at Perisher Ski Resort every day.
+I would if I could, but I acknowledge it’s an expensive hobby and not like going to the beach with just my board shorts.
 Going to the snow is hard work but very satisfying.

-Perisher is the biggest ski resort in Australia and has a good mix of beginner, intermediate and advanced runs spread out over 4 areas with over 1200 hectares of riding accessed by 47 lifts.
-This includes Perisher valley (the main bit), Blue Cow (beautiful, perfect for learning), Guthega (shorter runs but good fun) and Smiggin Holes (hmm not my favourite).
+Perisher is the biggest ski resort in Australia.
+It has a good mix of beginner, intermediate and advanced runs spread out over 4 areas with over 1200 hectares of riding accessed by 47 lifts.
+This includes Perisher valley (the main bit), Blue Cow (beautiful, perfect for learning), Guthega (shorter runs but good fun), and Smiggin Holes (hmm, not my favorite).

 I’ve been going to Perisher every year for the last 10 years and enjoyed every bit of it.
-What I love about my ‘local’ mountain is how close it is to Canberra being only a 2 and a half hour drive.
-You can take the lazy option and catch the early morning bus at 5am from Canberra but I really do enjoy the drive up.
-The journey up to this mountain has a magical sense with views of Lake Jindabyne and lots of snow covered valleys and hilltops – gets you nicely fired up about the day ahead!
+What I love about my ‘local’ mountain is how close it is to Canberra, being only a 2 and a half-hour drive.
+You can take the lazy option and catch the early morning bus at 5 am from Canberra, but I really enjoy the drive-up.
+The journey up to this mountain has a magical sense with views of Lake Jindabyne and lots of snow-covered valleys and hilltops – it gets you nicely fired up about the day ahead!

 My Tips For Perisher Snow Resort

 Here are 8 easy tips to do a snow trip to Perisher Ski Resort smarter not harder:

 1. Get the season pass early if you planning to go often